sthummalapalli-phunware/maas-localpoint-ios-sdk/README.md

 Documentation
 ------------

 Localpoint documentation is included in the the repository's Documents folder as both HTML and as a .docset.
+You can also find the latest documentation here: http://phunware.github.io/maas-localpoint-ios-sdk/